DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-11-07-completable-future-internals.md

 ## Introduction

 In Java, it has always been easy to execute a task in different thread using Runnable/Callable.
-It helps in offloading task from main thread (eg: In Android, network requests are not allowed be executed in a UI thread).
+It helps in offloading task off the main thread (eg: In Android, network requests are not allowed be executed in a UI thread).

 {% highlight java %}
 Runnable task = new Runnable(){